apache/jena/archived-modules.md

 Retired modules can be incorporated back into Jena releases if there is sufficient activity to maintain the code over the long term.

+### Apache Jena JDBC

+The last release of apache-jena-osgi source was with Jena 4.10.0 on 2023-@@ Source is available from git with tag "jena-4.10.0".
+The commit retiring jena-jdbc is @@
+@@ needs setting after merge - commit is 2023-10-12, "GH-2035: Retire jena-jdbc"

 ### Apache Jena OSGi

 The last release of apache-jena-osgi source was with Jena 4.2.0 on 2021-09-16.